stewartsmith/drizzle/docs/configuration/options.rst

 Multiple Config Files
 ---------------------

-:option:`--defaults-file` specifies one config file, but :option:`--config-dir` specifies a directory which can contain multiple config files.
+The command line option :option:`--defaults-file` specifies one config file, but :option:`--config-dir` specifies a directory which can contain multiple config files.
 If a file named :file:`drizzled.cnf` exists in the config dir, it is read first.
 If the config dir contains a directory called :file:`conf.d`, then *every* file in that directory is read as a config file.
 (Even hidden files are read, including hidden temp files created by your editor while editing config files